Universal Polynomials for Tautological Integrals on Hilbert Schemes: Proof of main theorem

-Consequently, the degree of $\cC_\alpha \cap [\cQ]$ and thus that of $\cC_\alpha$ is a universal linear combination of the Chern numbers of $(X,E)$.
-As $\cD$ is a universal linear combination of the $\cC_\alpha$, the claim follows. \end{proof}
+It follows then that the right hand side of \ref{eqn:finalEquation} is equal to a linear combination of the Chern numbers of $(X,E)$.
+Consequently, $\deg \cC_\alpha \cap [\cQ]$ is a universal linear combination of the Chern numbers of $(X,E)$.
+As $\cD$ is a linear combination of the $\cC_\alpha$, the same is true for $\deg \cD \cap [\cQ]$, which is what we needed to show. \end{proof}